naiksandesh7175/M3_WiperControlSystem/1_Requirements/README.md

 4.It shall wiper off and it moves anti clock wise direction when button is pressed FOUR times.

 5.It shall wiper complete one cycle when the button is pressed FIVE times.

+# Aim :-
+To prevent the Accidents During rain condition